 Data held by EMF is stored and processed in the UK in accordance with UK and EU rules.

-Data sent to Stripe, MailChimp, and Helpmonks is processed in the USA under the EU-US Privacy Shield scheme.
+Data sent to Stripe and Helpmonks is processed in the USA under the UK Extension to the EU-US Data Privacy Framework.